Process-Analytics-Group/R-YZ-BPM-Demo-Submission/README.md

 ## Further Documentation
-Further documentation and a guided use case can be found in this repository in the Manual.pdf.
+Further documentation and a guided use case can be found in this repository in the Manual.pdf at https://github.com/Process-Analytics-Group/R-YZ-BPM-Demo-Submission/blob/main/docs/Manual.pdf.